daronphang/coding_resources/javascript/react/context_api.md

 State management library built into React to solve props drilling.
 Need create context, consumer and provider.

 ### Consumer:
 Consumer is where the stored information ends up.
-It can request data via the provider and manipulate the central store if the provider allows it.
+It can request data via the provider and manipulate the central store.

 ### Provider:
 Acts as a delivery service.
 When a consumer asks for something, it finds it in the conext and delivers it to where it's needed.